-Halford, S. (University of Southampton) Lupton, D. (University of Canberra) Marres, N.

-(London School of Economics and Political Science) Uprichard, E. (University of Warwick)

-Savage, M.

-All the speakers have made significant contributions to the work on the social life of methods, and to the developing field of digital sociology.
+Halford, S. (University of Southampton) Lupton, D. (University of Canberra) Marres, N. (Goldsmiths, University of London) Savage, M. (London School of Economics and Political Science) Uprichard, E. (University of Warwick) All the speakers have made significant contributions to the work on the social life of methods, and to the developing field of digital sociology.
 Furthermore, the topics under discussion have wider purchase for sociology as a whole at a time of disciplinary uncertainty in a context of rapid social change.